dilumn/reel-test/README.md

 # reel-test

-This is the testing environment for `monitor console` with actors
+This is the testing environment for `monitor console` with actors.

+This include actor mockups for graph testing